switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-18-04-lts.md

 Although most of the data used to create the map is directly from the OpenStreetMap data file that you downloaded above, some shapefiles for things like low-zoom country bondaries are still needed.
 To download and index these:

     cd ~/src/openstreetmap-carto/
-    scripts/get-shapefiles.py
+    scripts/get-external-data.py

-This process involves a sizable download and may take some time.
+This process involves a sizable download and may take some time - not much will appear on the screen when it is running.
+It will actually populate a "data" directory below "openstreetmap-carto".
 When complete it will display "...script completed.".
 ## Fonts

 The names used for places around the world aren't always written with latin characters (the familar western alphabet a-z).
 To install the necessary fonts do the following: